Frequently Asked Questions

 Q: How will dues be calculated?

-Members with $100 million or more in annual U.S. revenue (“Executive Members”) will be responsible for 75% of the NMPA operating budget.
-This 75% shall be allocated amongst Executive Members in accordance with each Executive Member’s respective U.S. revenue as a percentage of the aggregate U.S. revenue of all the Executive Members.
+Members with $100 million or more in annual U.S. revenue (“Executive Members”) will be responsible for no less than 75% of the NMPA operating budget.
+This shall be allocated amongst Executive Members in accordance with each Executive Member’s respective U.S. revenue as a percentage of the aggregate U.S. revenue of all the Executive Members.
 See NMPA By-Laws, Article I, Section 4(a).

-Members with less than $100 million in annual U.S. revenue (“General Members”) but more than $100,000 in annual U.S. revenue shall be responsible for 25% of the NMPA operating budget.
-This 25% will be allocated in accordance with each General Members’ market share.
+Members with less than $100 million in annual U.S. revenue (“General Members”) but more than $100,000 in annual U.S. revenue shall be responsible for no more than 25% of the NMPA operating budget.
+This will be allocated in accordance with each General Members’ market share.
 See NMPA By-Laws, Article I, Section 4(b).

 Q: Can a songwriter join NMPA?